oracle/bpftune/docs/bpftune-tcp-buffer.rst

         When near memory exhaustion, per-path TCP metrics are disabled by setting net.ipv4.tcp_no_metrics_save and net.ipv4.tcp_no_ssthresh_metrics_save to
         1; this limits memory overheads associated with allocating per-path metrics.
+        Similarly we disable high order sk_buff allocations as in low-memory conditions these can have performance impacts.
+When memory conditions improve, these tunables are re-enabled.